ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch08_Functions/Lessons/12_bonus_virtual_environments.md

 1. Open the project folder in VS Code
 2. Launch a terminal if one is not already open
-3. Create the venv by running the following command in your terminal
+3. Create the virtual environment (venv) by running the following command in your terminal:
    `python -m venv .venv`
    * This will create a virtual environment called `.venv` in your project folder.
    * It's not necessary to call it .venv (you can name it whatever you want), but it's customary

 The newly created virtual environment contains its own complete installation of Python.

 ---